 Is your son or daughter confident enough to engage with adults and receive instruction or are they more introverted?

 Assuming you have satisfied yourself with the above, then commencing Flight Training at a young age may well be the best path to follow.

-The most suitable aircraft for younger pilots would most likely be the RAAus Tecnam which is lovely to fly.
+The most suitable aircraft for younger pilots would most likely be the RAAus Tecnam or EuroFox which are lovely to fly.
 Please be aware that some lessons may slightly exceed one hour.

 As with all pilot training, it is predominantly one on one so lessons can be tailored at the time and pace that is most convenient for the customer.

 Generally, the first person to greet you when you enter the flying school will become your instructor.
 Quite similar to entering a car dealership really!
 At Latrobe Valley Aero Club we elect to do it somewhat differently.
 We intend to first arrange a mutually convenient time to meet.

 At that meeting, we will have the opportunity to meet and engage with you and ascertain your training needs etc. We will then determine which of our instructors will best meet your requirements.
 Our goal will be to match you up with the most appropriate instructor.

 As most of our work comes from personal recommendations, we will always do our best to accommodate your requests.